-Bhagat, Marr, and Thompson (1985) examine the issuing costs of shelf registrations and document that issuing costs of securities sold via shelf registrations are lower than those sold via regular offerings.
+Bhagat et al. (1985) examine the issuing costs of shelf registrations and document that issuing costs of securities sold via shelf registrations are lower than those sold via regular offerings.
 However, a couple of studies point out potential disadvantages of shelf registrations.
 Blackwell, Marr, and Spivey (1990) suggest that shelf registrations reduce the ability of underwriters to perform due diligence, thereby making underwriters more vulnerable to litigation or loss of reputation.
 Their empirical results suggest that underwriters demand greater compensation for shelf issues because of this potential risk.
 Denis (1991) argues that shelf registrations lack underwriter certification.
 In support of his argument, firms that use shelf registrations are larger and are characterized by less uncertainty, suggesting less need for certification.
-Denis further examines announcement returns for a small set of firms that issued shares using both shelf and non-shelf registration and finds that they are slightly lower for shelf registrations.
+Denis further examines announcement returns for a small set of firms that issued shares using both shelf and nonshelf registration and finds that they are slightly lower for shelf registrations.
 He suggests that these results may explain the declining incidence of shelf registrations during the 1980s (although they could not explain the rebound of shelf registrations in the 1990s documented in this study).

-2. Sample and Descriptive Statistics
+III.
+Sample and Descriptive Statistics

 We examine seasoned equity offerings announced between 1980 and 1998.
 The source of our sample is the Securities Data Company's (SDC) equity issue database.
 We exclude all financial companies and utilities from our sample.
-Further, because our tests rely on financial data, we require the offering firms to be covered on both CRSP and Compustat.
+Further, because our tests rely on financial data, we require the offering firms to be covered on both the Center for Research in Security Prices (CRSP) and Compustat.
 The final sample consists of 4,708 seasoned equity offerings made by 3,175 different firms.

 Table 1 displays the yearly distribution of equity offering announcements.
 Of the 4,708 offerings in the sample, 43.3% are primary offerings, 34.4% are mixed offerings, 15.7% are secondary offerings, 1.2% are rights offerings, and 5.4% are shelf registrations.
-All types of offerings experienced a drop-off during the period 1984-1990 and then a subsequent increase.
-For example, although there are no rights offerings or shelf registrations in our sample during the period 1988-1990, both types of offerings recovered in the 1990s.
+All types of offerings experienced a drop-off during the period 1984-90 and then a subsequent increase.
+For example, although there are no rights offerings or shelf registrations in our sample during the period 1988-90, both types of offerings recovered in the 1990s.

-We also examine the sample distribution by industry classification, but do not tabulate this for parsimony.
-There is no strong industry clustering and the industry distribution is fairly similar across the equity offering types.
-The greatest differences across the offering types relate to Business services and Chemical products.
-In particular, 13.4% of the firms that announce mixed offerings are in Business services, and this fraction is more than twice as large than the corresponding fraction for any other offering type.
-Further, 13.2% of the firms that announce primary offerings are in Chemical products, which is almost twice as large as that for any other offering type.
-Overall, any differences in subsequent results across the offering types are unlikely to be solely attributable to differences in industry groupings.
+We also examine the sample distribution by industry classification, but we do not tabulate this for parsimony.
+There is no strong industry clustering, and the industry distribution is fairly similar across the equity offering types.
+The greatest differences across the offering types relate to business services and chemical products.
+In particular, 13.4% of the firms that announce mixed offerings are in business services, and this fraction is more than twice as large as the corresponding fraction for any other offering type.
+Further, 13.2% of the firms that announce primary offerings are in chemical products, which is almost twice as large a percentage as that for any other offering type.
+Overall,